Last Updated: Oct 23, 2022

 You believe Diwali firecrackers pollute the environment, and that’s why you’ve decided to celebrate a Green Diwali this year.

 The air pollution breaks all records on Diwali night (thanks to the poisonous smoke, suspended particles, and harmful gases emitting from firecrackers!)

-In fact, the AQI (Air Quality Index) in the major Indian cities gets so messed up on the night of Diwali that even a person with half a brain will prefer green and clean Diwali.
+In fact, the AQI (Air Quality Index) in the major Bhartiya cities gets so messed up on the night of Diwali that even a person with half a brain will prefer green and clean Diwali.

 No matter how much we deny it, the truth is staring right in our faces:

 The air quality is worsening every year like crazy!
 And this ‘unbreathable’ air is making small kids, older people, and even young adults prone to respiratory diseases.
 As a result, TB, asthma, and ‘difficulty in breathing’ cases are rising at an alarming rate.

 Green Diwali and ‘Say No to Crackers’

 You’ve been noticing this mess for quite a few years now, and you wanted to prove that it’s entirely possible to enjoy Diwali without crackers.
 So, you decided to do your bit to improve the air quality—by celebrating a Green Diwali.